zakman186/docker-Jackettvpn/README.md

 # qBittorrent with WebUI and OpenVPN
-Docker container which runs a headless qBittorrent client with WebUI while connecting to OpenVPN.
+Docker container which runs a headless qBittorrent client with WebUI while connecting to OpenVPN with iptables killswitch to prevent IP leakage when the tunnel goes down.

 ## Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.